 MAT 331 - Probability and Statistics 3 creditsThe course will cover discrete and continuous probability distributions along with their expectations and moment-generating functions.
 Sampling theory, estimation, hypothesis testing, regression and correlation, analysis of variance, and nonparametric tests.
 Includes emphasis on practical application of the theory and incorporation of technology.
 Prerequisite: MAT 182 and CMP 150.
 Pre- or co-requisite: MAT 253 or consent of instructor.
 Fall, odd academic years.

 MAT 343 - Probability Theory 3 creditsAn introduction to probability theory, the part of mathematics that studies random phenomena.
 We model simple random experiments mathematically and learn techniques for studying these models.
 Topics covered include a review of combinatorics, axioms of probability, discrete and continuous random variables, common probability distributions, expectations, moment generating functions, conditional probability and conditional expectations, multivariate distributions, covariance, laws of large numbers, and the central limit theorem.
-Prerequisites: CMP 150, MAT 182, and MAT 253.
+Prerequisites: CMP 150 and MAT 253.
 Prerequisite or corequisite: MAT 182.